Tools for research cooperation

 Pacific Funds

-Created in 1985 by French Ministry of Foreign Affairs and International Development, the Pacific Fund has been funding projects contributing to the regional cooperation of New Caledonia, French Polynesia, and Wallis and Futuna.
-In average, every year two new projects involve a New Zealand research institute and benefit from an average grant of 30 000€ per project.
+Created in 1985 by the French Ministry of Foreign Affairs and International Development, the Pacific Fund has been funding projects contributing to the regional cooperation of New Caledonia, French Polynesia, and Wallis and Futuna.
+On average, every year two new projects involve a New Zealand research institute and benefit from an average grant of 30.000€ per project.
 Current funded research areas cover climate change, risk mitigation for natural disasters, economic and industrial projects, health safety and food safety.

 Launched in 2009, the Global Research Alliance brings 49 countries together to find ways to grow more food while limiting greenhouse gas emissions.
 The alliance is divided into four research groups addressing challenges related to paddy rice, livestock, croplands, and developing an integrative research approach.
 New Zealand hosts the Alliance Secretariat which supports the work of the Research Groups and Council.

-The New Zealand Ministry for Primary Industries sponsored the creation of an international capability in livestock emission research with the LEARN awards scheme supporting technical trainings, co-funded PhD scholarships, Postdoctoral Fellowships and Senior scientist awards.
+The New Zealand Ministry for Primary Industries sponsored the creation of an international capability in livestock emission research with the LEARN awards scheme supporting technical training, co-funded PhD scholarships, Postdoctoral Fellowships and Senior scientist awards.
 New Zealand partner institutions include AgResearch, Landcare Research- Manaaki Whenua, Massey University, the Ministry for Primary Industries, New Zealand Agricultural Greenhouse Gas Research Centre, the University of Waikato.
 France is part of the integrative research group and French partners are CIRAD, INRA, and the Ministère de l’Agriculture et de l’Alimentaire.